 Tailored To Our Limitations

-The fine mineral grain of the brick, the thin fibers of the paper’s surface, the myriad bright lights that compose the micro-structure of a screen’s image are all shapes in and of themselves and often reality itself escapes the restrictive cage of the gestalt shape and a great deal of communication is done on the rational, conscious level.
+The fine mineral grain of the brick, the thin fibers of the paper’s surface, and the myriad bright lights that compose the micro-structure of a screen’s image are all shapes in and of themselves, and often reality itself escapes the restrictive cage of the gestalt shape, and a great deal of communication is done on the rational, conscious level.

-He tends to put a lot of attention into his area of knowledge so he is willing to take the time to comprehend fully something, as long as it interests him, therefore immediate, simple and instinctual communication is not enough for him.
+They tend to put a lot of attention into their area of knowledge, so they are willing to take the time to fully comprehend something as long as it interests them.
+Therefore immediate, simple and instinctual communication is not enough.

 “Jobs aimed for the simplicity that comes from conquering, rather than merely ignoring, complexity.
 Achieving this depth of simplicity, he realized, would produce a machine that felt as if it deferred to users in a friendly way, rather than challenging them.”